lonnieezell/Bonfire2/docs/building_sites/metadata.md

 # View Metadata

-Bonfire provides a `Metadata` service that simplifies working with the meta infomration, scripts, and styles in your application.
+Bonfire provides a `Metadata` service that simplifies working with the meta information, scripts, and styles in your application.

 ```php
 $viewMeta = service('viewMeta');